liamnichols/xcstrings-tool/Sources/Documentation/XCStringsToolPlugin.docc/Documentation.md

 # ``Documentation``

-Produce Swift code for your Strings Catalogs
+Produce Swift code for your Strings Catalogs and other localized string resources

 @Metadata {
     @DisplayName("XCStrings Tool")